jigold/hail/hail/python/hailtop/pipeline/docs/tutorials.rst

 Hello World
 -----------

+A :class:`.Pipeline` consists of a set of :class:`.Task`s to execute.
+There can be an arbitrary number of tasks in the pipeline that are executed in order of their dependencies.
+A dependency between two tasks states that the dependent task should not run until the previous task completes.
+Thus, under the covers a pipeline is a directed acyclic graph (DAG) of tasks.

+# Image here of an example of a DAG

 In the example below, we have defined a :class:`.Pipeline` `p` with the name 'hello'.
 We use the method :meth:`.Pipeline.new_task` to create a task object which we call `t` and then